vkakerbeck/NBP-VR-Lab/README.md

-# NBP-VR-Lab - Project Seahaven
+﻿# NBP-VR-Lab - Project Seahaven

 This Git project is designated to the purpose of sharing files and code related to the nbp VR lab.
-Please keep your functioning code updated here.
+Please keep your code updated here.
 Take care to comment and make the purpose and use of your code understandable to other people.

 ## Getting Started